 This 200-year-old historical Kali temple is located on the bank of the river Adi Ganges nearby a place called Bhawanipore.
 Kalighat is believed to be one of the Shakti Peetha of Maa Durga, where the toes of the right foot of Sati fell during the Rudra Tandava by Lord Shiva in India.
 The uniqueness of this temple is the statue of the goddess Kali.
 Here the feature of the Goddess is a long protruding tongue that is made of pure gold.
 Any celebrity or foreign delegate visits Kolkata, Kalighat Kali Temple is a must-visit place for all of them.
 It’s being considered a very holy & sacred place.
 This temple one of the main tourist spots in Kolkata attracts people across the country even from abroad.
 According to one school of thought, the city of Calcutta was named after this Kalighat temple only.

-The iconic Howrah bridge which was named after great Bengali poet Rabindranath Tagore, constructed in the year of 1943.
+The iconic Howrah bridge which was named after great Bengali poet Rabindranath Tagore was constructed in the year of 1943.
 It took 8 long years to complete this engineering masterpiece.
 Though planning started long back in the year 1906.
 The most wondering fact is this balance cantilever bridge does not have any nuts & bolts but was built up riveting the whole structure.
 This masterpiece has always been the attraction of Kolkata Tourism.
 Howrah bridge carries 100000 vehicles & 150000 pedestrians daily, making it the world’s busiest cantilever bridge.
 This bridge has its own enigma which drags famous directors to capture its beauty in their cinemas across the globe repeatedly.

 This church is believed to be the first Episcopal church in the eastern part of the world.
 This architectural marvel was built up in the year of 1847.
 It is the largest church in Kolkata & the first Anglican cathedral in Asia.
 After 2 massive earthquakes in 1897 & 1934, this church was badly affected & reconstructed with a revised design which is standing tall now.
 This Church is located on cathedral road very nearby to another iconic building Victoria Memorial Hall.
 There are other 3 iconic places of Kolkata along with this church on the same island surrounded by the road.
 These places are Ravindra Sadan, Nandan & Birla Planetarium.
 It has become one of the famous tourist places in Kolkata.

-This garden is named after by the great Scientist Acharya Jagadish Chandra Bose who discovered that plant has life as well as a human being.
+This garden is named after the great scientist Acharya Jagadish Chandra Bose who discovered that plant has life as well as a human being.
 This historical garden is spread over 273 acres & founded by colonel Robert Kyd in 1787.
 It is in Howrah’s Shibpur area, very nearby to Kolkata.
 The main tourist attraction of this botanical garden is the great Banyan tree.
 This tree is considered the largest tree in the world has a circumference of more than 330 meters.
 This iconic garden is one of the oldest botanical gardens in the world after one in Australia & another one in England.
 According to the last census report of 2007, this botanical garden is having 1400 species of plants & 1200 species of trees, out of these 500 species are rare of the rarest.
-Some of the interesting looking trees are the ‘Phuchka Tree’, ‘Rasogolla’ tree among the other famous trees in this astonishing botanical garden.
+Some of the interesting-looking trees are the ‘Phuchka Tree’, ‘Rasogolla’ tree among the other famous trees in this astonishing botanical garden.

 This Kali temple is located on the eastern bank of the Hooghly river(Ganges), one of the major tourist places near Kolkata.
 It was founded by Rani Rashmoni in the year of 1855.
 And this temple came into the limelight when Thakur Ramakrishna had become the main priest of Maa Kali, the idol of this temple.
 Thakur Ramakrishna’s entire life is associated with this holy place.
 There are twelve shrines of Lord Shiva along with the main Kali Temple in the same premises.
 The name of the Kali statue worship here is known as Maa Bhabataraini.
 The Kali idol is placed on a thousand-petaled silver lotus throne which is the uniqueness of this Kali idol.
 This 100 feet high Bengali architecture is being a famous tourist spot for many decades.
 It attracts people from the corners of the country & abroad as well.